Eachine E58 Pro: this toy drone offers decent value, but it's not the easiest to fly

 You can also see how this see how it compares to competitor's offerings in our Ryze Tello vs Eachine E58 Pro and Potensic Elfin vs Eachine E58 Pro faceoffs.

 Before we kick off our review, we'd better point out that a change in drone flying rules means that before flying any camera-equipped drone outdoors in the UK, you'll first need to obtain an Operator ID.
-Head to the CAA website for more info or to buy an ID.
+Head to our drone regulations explainer or the the CAA website for more info or to buy an ID.

 Eachine E58 Pro drone review: design and setup